top of page

 CURRENT PROJECTS

 Describing the braincase of a silesaurid.
-What can this braincase tell us about the neuroanatomy of early dinosauriforms?
-What characteristics might it preserve that distinguish the dinosaurs?
+What can this braincase tell us about this undersampled portion of the anatomy of early dinosauriforms?
+What characteristics might it preserve that distinguish it from the dinosaurs?

-Conducting a phylogenetic analysis of the early dinosauriforms.
-Where will the silesaurids fall out in the dinosauriform family tree?
+Conducting a phylogenetic analysis of the early dinosauriforms and quantifying homoplasy in the tree.
+Where will the silesaurids fall out in the dinosauriform tree?
 How do the major branches of Dinosauria relate to each other?
 How does a high range of anatomical variation impact a tree?
 What does this tell us about convergence in early evolutionary radiations?

 Perkins, B. W., and Reizner, J. A. (2023).
 The metabolic rate of Einiosaurus procurvicornis determined with phylogenetic eigenvector maps.
 Society of Vertebrate Paleontology 2023 Program Guide, p.
 344